| Table of Contents | Structure Tool | Williams Home |

 The idea that a single hydrogen atom could bond simultaneously to two other atoms was proposed in 1920 by Latimer and Rodebush and their advisor, G. N. Lewis.
 Maurice Huggins, who was also a student in Lewis' lab, describes the hydrogen bond in his 1919 dissertation.

-An acceptor atom (A) with a basic lone pair of electrons (i.e., a Lewis Base) can interact favorably with an acidic proton bound to an electronegative atom (H-D).
-In a hydrogen bond the Lewis Base (A) is called hydrogen bond acceptor and acidic group (H-D) is called the hydrogen bond donor.
+An acceptor atom (A) containing a basic lone pair of electrons (i.e., a Lewis Base) can interact favorably with a hydrogen atom (H) that is covalently bound to a donor atom (D).
+H-D must have acidic properties.
+In a hydrogen bond, the Lewis Base (A) is called hydrogen bond acceptor and acidic group (H-D) is called the hydrogen bond donor.
 A strong hydrogen bond requires that atoms A and D are both electronegative.
+Hydrogen is the only atom that (i) forms covalent bonds with electronegative atoms like N and O, and (ii) has a single occupied electron shell (1S).
+When it's bonding partner pulls electrons away from hydrogen, it exposes an unshielded nucleus (a proton).
+Hydrogen is the only atoms that exposes its nucleus this way.

 Hydrogen bond strengths form a continuum.
 Strong hydrogen bonds of 20-40 kcal/moll, generally formed between charged donors and acceptors, are nearly as strong as covalent bonds, Weak hydrogen bonds of 1-5 kcal/mol, sometimes formed with carbon as the proton donor, are no stronger than conventional dipole-dipole interactions.
 Moderate hydrogen bonds, which are the most common, are formed between neutral donors and acceptors are from 3-12 kcal/mol.